 The Grand Marais Lighthouse sits on the stunning shore of Lake Superior in northern Minnesota.
 As you enter Grand Marais from the south on Highway 61, look toward the water, and you’ll see the lighthouse come into view.
 You can walk out on the pier to be closer to the lighthouse, but note that it is not a level surface.
 The walkway to the pier is rocky in places, and the path can be narrow if several people are on it.

 You can view the lighthouse from the shore or by boat.
 For an epic photo of this lighthouse, get up bright and early in time for the sunrise.
 Summer brings warm temperatures and blue water.
-Winter brings an iced-over Lake Michigan and a beauty all its own.
+Winter brings an iced-over lake and a beauty all its own.

 4. Cana Island Light Station